-KERAMIDA Inc. (KERAMIDA) was engaged by SkyWest Airlines (SkyWest) to provide limited assurance greenhouse gas (GHG) verification of their data year 2023 Scope 1 and 2 GHG emissions inventory.

-The calculation of the GHG inventory is the sole responsibility of SkyWest using guidance per US Environmental Protection Agency, GHG Protocol standards, and other applicable guidance documents.
+SkyWest Inc. (SkyWest) engaged GSI Environmental Inc. (GSI) to provide limited assurance greenhouse gas (GHG) verification of their 2024 Scope 1 and 2 GHG emissions inventory.
+The calculation and fair presentation of the GHG statement is the sole responsibility of SkyWest using guidance per the US Environmental Protection Agency, GHG Protocol standards, and other applicable guidance documents.

-Statement of Independence KERAMIDA affirms our independence from SkyWest and is free from bias and conflicts of interest related to the assurance of the environmental data.
+Statement of Independence

+GSI affirms our independence from SkyWest and is free from bias and conflicts of interest related to the assurance of the environmental data.

-Verification Assurance Opinion Based on the process and procedures conducted, there is no evidence that the GHG emissions calculations and verified data are not a fair representation of the actual GHG emissions data and information.
+Verification Assurance Opinion

+Based on the process and procedures conducted, there is no evidence that the GHG statement: